Automated Network Task Scheduling in rConfig V8

 - Configure schedule using cron expression or visual scheduler

-- Select targets (devices, categories, tags) based on task type
+- Select targets (devices, command groups, tags, agents, or Smart Groups) based on task type

 - Save and enable the task